laytonhayes/nixieWeather/README.md

 # nixieWeather
-Pull down weather data from Wunderground and display using Nixie Tubes
+Pull down weather data from Wunderground and display using Multiplexed Nixie Tubes